Morocco

 Essaouira beach

 My best meal of the trip was here in Essaouira.
-The fish market had been recommended to us by a girl at our hostel, and I had seen no mention of it before in my travel guide.
+The fish market had been recommended to us by a girl at our hostel, and so we decided to check it out.

 At the harbour were a row of fishing boats - each day they anchor here at about midday and the fishermen sell a selection of their fish.
 You pick your fish and buy it.
-I’m not particularly skilled at gutting fish and so I paid a different fisherman 10 dirhams to gut my bag of fish.
+Gut it yourself or pay a nominal fee for the fisherman to do it.
+(No guesses which we picked!)4

 To eat it, we walked down to the fish market itself - big blue market stalls with clusters of picnic benches and beaming locals ready to cook your fish at their grill.
 We paid 20 dirhams to have our fish grilled with spices, and plated up.
 You can also buy raw fish here if you don't have it from the harbour (however it's slightly pricier here and less fresh).